TEALSK12/introduction-to-computer-science/lesson_21.md

 * Direct students to complete ["Squares and Triangles Redux"](lab_21.md) individually.
 * If available, students should use their solutions to Lab 1.3 ("Squares and Triangles and Stars, Oh My!") as a starting point.
 Ensure students "Save as..." before starting on the new lab to not overwrite their original project (part 1.1).
 * If student solutions for Lab 1.3 are not available, or are not correct, provide a correct implementation (the solution to Lab 1.3 can be found on the TEALS Dashboard under Additional Curriculum Materials).
 * Encourage students to try to use as few blocks and have as little code duplication as possible to draw each shape while still creating understandable scripts.
-Asa reminder you may want to make the [Geometry Exterior Angles Review](Geometry_Exterior_Angles.pdf) showing various shapes and their respective angles as a reference for students throught unit 2.
+Asa reminder you may want to make the [Geometry Exterior Angles Review](Geometry_Exterior_Angles.pdf) showing various shapes and their respective angles as a reference for students through unit 2.
 * Once students complete part 2.1, the remaining parts should go much more quickly as they all follow the same basic pattern.

 ### Debrief